Marijuana Rehab and Treatment

 Marijuana is a natural psychoactive drug derived from the cannabis plant.
 It can be sourced from plants within the family, namely Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
-The drug goes by many names.

 Common names for marijuana include: